cotyembry/notes/README.md

 If you need to remove the hidden .git file (to restart the whole git repo process - i.e. before you said the very first command `git init`), you can use the following command for help ut make sure that you are in the home directory of your project since that is where the .git file is located:

     rm -rf .git

+#remove commited changes that have not been pushed

+    git reset

+this will stop any changes that have been set to be pushed

 -------
 #tracked files, staged files, unstaged